 Games aren't fun anymore?

 Confined to the life of a schoolchild, I loved all games.
 Racing, match-3, I could get enjoyment out of anything.
-That’s still an option, booting a new experience is always fun.
+I remember turning on Minecraft and just… playing.
+Building an underground facility with bunkers everywhere and weird redstone of my own design.
+It was ugly, but it was sincere.
+That’s still an option, booting into a new experience is always fun.
 But occasionally, a voice at the back of my head nags me: “but why?”.

 Why climb a digital mountain when I could hike a real track?
-Why go through the motions of a life sim when I could explore my surroundings?
+Why go through the motions in a life sim when I could explore my surroundings?
 A shooter doesn’t sound as appealing when you can play airsoft.
-I suppose this is a “privileged” perspective, not everyone has access to the real deal a lot of the time.
+I suppose this is a “privileged” perspective – not everyone has access to the real deal a lot of the time.
 But so be it – it’s also the one relevant to me.
+You could also argue games offer experiences not found in the real world – but how different are they fundamentally?
+Is fighting ruffians with a medieval sword that distinct from defeating an opponent one-on-one with a modern épée?
 A focus on “gameplay” more often than not translates into performing an activity I could do in real life in a more worthwhile or useful way.
 Even sandboxes lose their charm if I think too hard about what I could do instead of indulging in them.
 Okay, I built this virtual house – could’ve done something with my hands instead.
-When was the last time I drew?
+When was the last time I drew again?

 I’ve been increasingly playing only two kinds of games – those that promise a good story, and puzzles.
-Of course, there’s room for exceptions – playing with friends is always fun, no matter what, and sometimes a fun action game is a way to relax.
+Of course, there’s room for exceptions – playing online with friends is always fun, and an action game can be a way to relax.

-As I currently go through CrossCode, much like Hollow Knight: Silksong earlier it offers a window into what could be.
-Whenever I pick up a long game with lots of action and digital exploration, the experience is exciting.
+Yet as I currently go through CrossCode, much like Hollow Knight: Silksong earlier it offers a window into the other side.
+Whenever I pick up a long game with lots of digital exploration and “content”, the experience is exciting.
 Places to be, people to meet, foes to slay.
 Why haven’t I been doing this more often?!
+It’s like living in a novel, a new surprise awaiting at every corner.
 I could spend all my time here!

 “…Sometimes makes you wish you could just stay in this world…”